 Limited Liability Company (LLC)

-- Most activities now allow 100% foreign ownership, making it a flexible and scalable option
+- Most activities now permit 100% foreign ownership

-A Sharjah mainland company gives you full UAE market access, government contract eligibility, and flexible licensing at a fraction of Dubai's cost, making it ideal for SMEs, traders, and service businesses.
+A Sharjah mainland company gives you UAE-wide trading rights, eligibility for government contracts, and flexible licensing at lower cost than Dubai.
+It suits SMEs, traders, and service businesses.

 AED 10,000 – AED 18,000

-Best for freelancers and small professional setups with minimal operations and limited visas.
+For freelancers and small professional setups with minimal operations and few visas.

 AED 18,000 – AED 35,000